ANU-RSES-Education/EMSC-4033/_sources/FrontPage.md

 Apple's M1 chip has 16 billion transistors etched at a 5nm scale.
 It runs multiple different threads on the one chip and many of the subsystems that used to be on separate chips are integrated.
 It is not compatible with the previous generation of chips (it uses a different instruction set at the binary level) but it can emulate those chips when necessary and still has some speed advantage.
 This abundant power and storage means that you can concentrate on writing robust, flexible codes, not on puzzling over clever algorithms that are specially tuned for one particular architecture.
 Progress !  _(Image copyright: Apple, 2020)_
 ```

 If the computer language that our software was written in is not the one we are using, no matter, we can simply write a translator of some kind and let the advancing hardware speeds and storage capacity make up for the extra cost.
 It is even possible to create software equivalents of the computer hardware (and the basic operating system) itself which makes it possible to create a computing "cloud" where the execution of your program may run anywhere or skip from machine to machine on demand including different hardware from where it started.
 This is another kind of re-use: making it possible to recreate or clone a running device at any time and receive identical results every single time.

 (section:acknowledgements)=
 ## Acknowledgements

 This text and the accompanying examples were written for teaching computer programming to students at the University of Melbourne and the Austalian National University.
-We include teacing material from Dan Sandiford and Ben Mather as well as examples taken from the gallery / cookbook pages of some of the packages we use.
+We include teaching material from Dan Sandiford and Ben Mather as well as examples taken from the gallery / cookbook pages of some of the packages we use.
 Where we know the source, we try to cite the source correctly but we are happy to be corrected where we have missed something.
 A good way to let us know is to raise an issue on the [GitHub repository](https://github.com/ANU-RSES-Education/EMSC-4033) associated with this book which can be found [here](https://github.com/ANU-RSES-Education/EMSC-4033/issues).